consolidation/annotated-command/README.md

     $application->add($command);
 }
 ```
+You may have more than one command class, if you wish.
+If so, simply call AnnotationCommandFactory::createCommandsFromClass() multiple times.
 ## Comparison to Existing Solutions

 The existing solutions used their own hand-rolled regex-based parsers to process the contents of the DocBlock comments. consolidation/annotation-command uses the phpdocumentor/reflection-docblock project (which is itsle a regex-based parser) to interpret DocBlock contents.